-No previous qualification in Classics at GCSE is required to take this subject at A Level, however students will need a grade 7 or above in English Literature or a humanity at I/GCSE to access this course.
+No previous qualification in Classics at GCSE is required to take this subject at A Level, however students will need a grade 7 or above in English Literature or a humanities subject at (I)GCSE to access this course.

 This is a varied and stimulating A Level which includes the study of literature, history, religion, ethics, politics, art and architecture.
 The Greeks asked the questions to which our society is still trying to find the answers.
 Students have the opportunity to visit museums, go to plays and theatre workshops, and listen to lectures by experts in the field.
-Lessons are taught by different teachers who are specialists in the various topics.
-Students will be encouraged to join in discussions and play acting; to watch presentations, films and videos; and to read widely round the set texts.
+Lessons are taught by teachers who are specialists in the various topics.
+Students will be encouraged to join in discussions and play acting, to watch presentations, films and videos; and to read widely round the set texts.

 All the works of literature studied are in English translation.
-Topics such as the Greek Theatre, Greek and Roman Epic, Greek religion and the politics of the Roman Republic are studied.
+Topics such as the Greek Theatre, Greek and Roman Epic, Greek Religion and Love and Relationships are studied.